This webpage is being regularly updated. On this page you will find information about:

 4. Details of the roll-out of the vaccination.
 This includes information on GP sites, hospital hubs, large vaccination centres, and roving vaccination services.

-6. What to expect at your appointment, and how you will be contacted.
+6. Help travelling to your appointment.
+What to expect at your appointment, and how you will be contacted.

-7. Information about the vaccines, and their effectiveness.
+7. Information about the vaccines, their effectiveness, and safety (including side effects).

 8. How Brighton and Hove Healthwatch is helping, and how to contact us with your questions.